Survival of the Thickest

 Survival of the Thickest is a comedy-drama television series co-created by Michelle Buteau and Danielle Sanchez Witzel for Netflix, based on a memoir of the same name.
 The series stars Buteau as a woman attempting to rebuild her life after a breakup.
 The series was released on July 13, 2023.
 In early 2024, Netflix announced that the show was renewed for a second season, which premiered on March 27, 2025.
-In May 2025, the series was renewed for a third and final season.
+In May 2025, the series was renewed for a third and final season, which premiered on July 2, 2026.

 Premise

 Recently turned single Black woman, Mavis Beaumont attempts to rebuild her life after "putting all of her eggs in one man's basket".
 As a struggling stylist, she is about to face various hurdles ahead as she tries to get herself together.
 Alongside her friends and relatives, she tries to survive and break through her problems, career and relationship-wise, with her "body-positive attitude, cute v-neck, and some lip-gloss".